Legal Documents? Check!

 - Get ready for moving day by ensuring you have a carry-on packed with essentials and valuables.

 Congratulations, you’ve made it to the end of this seemingly endless list! 😉 We recommend that during your move you come back to this moving overseas checklist regularly to ensure you won’t forget anything important!
-In case you’d like to continue expanding your moving expertise so you can be fully prepared for your move abroad, check out the following pages:
+In case you’d like to continue expanding your moving expertise so you can be fully prepared for your move abroad, we recommend checking out the articles linked below.